santerijps/programming-language-tutorial/README.md

 - an interpreter
 - produce native executables

 The development compiler is [Tiny C Compiler aka. `tcc`](https://bellard.org/tcc/).
 It compiles code really fast.
+The name of my programming compiler is `pltc`, which simply stands for _Programming Language Tutorial Compiler_.

 ## Getting started